NaoNaoMe/USBTMC-Host-Driver/README.md

 Some measurement instruments disabled remote control by default, so you need to enable USBTMC(or remote control) followed the instruction manual.

 You can find a demonstration on my [youtube channel](https://youtu.be/sLFJQBhXwgE).
+You might also be interested in [webusbtmc](https://github.com/ananswer/webusbtmc).
+You can control test and measurement instruments on your browser.

 # Where is the USBTMC?
 You can find it on your instrument's back panel.